oddjobs-maple/odd_job_guides/woodsman/README.md

   be able to outperform you in melee from at least second job onwards, and likely earlier as well (although you will outperform them at range, of course).
+- Does worse PKB damage than ordinary archers and (cross)bow-whackers, although the damage is still considerable.

 ## AP build